Exactly factorized molecular Kohn-Sham density functional theory: Applying the exact factorization to molecular KS-DFT

-From now on we will focus on solving the conditional KS Eq.~(\ref{eq:exact_cond_KS_eq}) for a given marginal KS wavefunction $\chi^{\rm KS}$.
-In the light of the discussion that motivated the matrix form of the true conditional Eq.~(\ref{eq:cond_elec_eq_two_component_form}), we split the conditional KS Hamiltonian matrix as follows, \be \ee thus isolating second-order geometrical derivatives in the second term on the right-hand side.
-The existence of the latter term echoes the usual considerations related to the account (or not) of diagonal BO corrections (DBOCs) and reduced mass corrections within a BH picture~\cite{Rodolphe17PTmass,Matyus19DBOC,Doriol22DBOC}, which are known to be usually small (perturbative) around equilibrium geometries (far from crossings) and often neglected within the BO approximation.
 While it might be treated within perturbation theory~\cite{li2025bornoppenheimertimedependentdensityfunctional,tu2025nonadiabaticperturbationtheoryexact,Schild16_Electronic_Flux}, the above matrix form indicating clearly and explicitly how the (to-be-defined) unperturbed conditional solutions would couple, a more involved diagonalization approach can also be formulated, as shown later in Sec.~\ref{sec:CI_type_approach}.
-In this section, we will simply neglect second-order geometrical derivatives, thus leading to the {\it approximate} conditional KS equation, \be \ee which reads more explicitly as follows, \be \left[\hat{h}^{(0)}(R)+{u}^{\rm coup(1)}_{\rm ne}(R)\frac{\partial}{\partial R}\right]\Phi^\mu_R(r) =\mathcal{E}^\mu(R)\Phi^\mu_R(r), \ee where the index $\mu\geq 0$ has been introduced for labelling a specific solution.
+In this section, we will simply neglect the second-order geometrical derivative-bearing term, thus leading to the {\it approximate} conditional KS equation, \be \ee which reads more explicitly as follows, \be \ee where the index $\mu\geq 0$ has been introduced for labelling a specific solution.
 The ground-state ($\mu=0$) solution is an approximation to the conditional KS electronic wavefunction $\Phi^{\rm KS}_R(r)$.
 As discussed in Sec.~\ref{sec:CI_type_approach}, excited-state ($\mu>0$) solutions to this problem can be used as a basis for approaching $\Phi^{\rm KS}_R(r)$ even further.
 In the context of perturbation theory, they would play the role of the perturbers.
-Let us remark that the Hamiltonian is not Hermitian, and its eigenstates are not orthogonal.
-However the eigenvalues are real-valued.\\
+Let us remark that the above Hamiltonian is not Hermitian, and its eigenstates are not orthogonal.